Health & Social Care Training Throughout England

 What personal information do we collect and use?

 For us to manage your training programme/qualification we need to collect and process personal data about you.
 The personal information that we collect will depend on your relationship with us.
-We will collect different information depending on whether you are enquiring about a programme, a registered learner or employer, prospective customer, website user, or other third party.
+We will collect different information depending on whether you are enquiring about a programme or the job board platform, a registered learner or employer, prospective customer, website user, or other third party.

 Cookies